 I mean, if things like lube can affect your chances of conceiving, surely a uterus pointing backward can’t be good for pregnancy, right?

-Does having a tilted uterus affect your fertility and make it more difficult to conceive?
+Does having a tilted uterus affect your fertility and it harder to get pregnant?

 Turns out, the position of your uterus has little to nothing to do with your fertility.
-Reproductive endocrinologist (fertility specialist), Dr. Shefali Shastri of the RMA Network tells us that having a tilted, tipped, or retroverted uterus does not affect your fertility or ability to get pregnant.
+Reproductive endocrinologist (fertility specialist), Dr. Maria Costantini of the RMA Network tells us that having a tilted, tipped, or retroverted uterus does not affect your fertility or ability to get pregnant.

 Tilted Uterus Facts